 From 1988 until 1996 Ms. Paster was a member of the New Mexico State Senate.
 She is the only woman to serve as Chair of the Senate Judiciary Committee and she also chaired the Interim Health Care Task Force, leading the passage of legislation to update New Mexico’s health law.
 She is a long-time advocate for reproductive freedom, quality child care, and equality for women and girls in other areas.

 Janice earned a BA from Northwestern University and an MA from Tufts University.
-Ms. Paster earned a JD from the University of New Mexico School of Law.
+Ms. Paster also has a JD from the University of New Mexico School of Law.

 Valerie received her Bachelor of Arts degree from Harvard University in Cambridge, MA in 1982.
 She went on to attend the University of New Mexico, School of Medicine, receiving her Medical Degree in 1992.
 She has been a primary care provider for many years on the forefront of treating populations burdened by socio-economic, racial and ethnic disparities.
 Presently, Dr. Romero-Leggott serves as Vice Chancellor for Diversity at the UNM Health Sciences Center, Associate Dean for Diversity for the UNM School of Medicine, and Professor in the UNM Department of Family and Community Medicine.
 She also serves as the Executive Director of the UNM Combined BA/MD Degree Program, a unique program to promote the recruitment of a diverse group of New Mexico high school seniors interested in practicing medicine in areas of greatest need across New Mexico.
 Her office promotes inclusivity and diversity throughout the Health Sciences Center and communities and creates opportunities to address the health disparities that affect all New Mexicans.
 One of her major duties is to provide multiple fora for discussing issues concerning underrepresented and underserved populations.